eugenia1984/english/glossary.md

 - **That sounds like a plan**, they mean they agree with the suggestion and think it's a good idea.
 It's like saying Yes, let's do that.

+- **To assign tasks** means to give specific work or duties to someone.
+For example, a teacher assigns homework to students.

 - **To be into** something means to be interested in it or to enjoy it.

 - **To be familiar with** is a phrase used to ask or describe if you have knowledge or understanding about something, in this case, the games Monopoly and Ticket To Ride.